naveen04561/emojify/README.md

 # emojify

-Facial Emotion detection using convolution neural networks and mapping them to emojis.
+Facial Emotion detection using convolutional neural networks and mapping them to emojis.